 \section{Introduction}

 Vertically vibrating a bath of liquid can result in the emergence of a self-propelled particle-wave entity in the form of a walking droplet on the free surface of the liquid~\citep{Couder2005,Couder2005WalkingDroplets,Molacek2013DropsTheory,superwalker}.
 The walking droplet, also known as a walker, on each bounce locally generates a slowly decaying standing wave.
-It then interacts with these self-generated waves on subsequent bounces to propel itself horizontally.
-The walker emerges for vibration amplitudes just below the Faraday instability threshold where the surface of the bath remains flat everywhere except in the vicinity of the walker; above this threshold the whole interface becomes unstable to standing Faraday waves~\citep{Faraday1831a}.
+The droplet then interacts with these self-generated waves on subsequent bounces to propel itself horizontally.
+The walker emerges for vibration amplitudes just below the Faraday instability threshold where the liquid surface remains flat everywhere except in the vicinity of the walker; above this threshold the whole interface becomes unstable to standing Faraday waves~\citep{Faraday1831a}.
 Very close to but below the Faraday threshold, the waves created by a walker on each bounce extend far in space and decay very slowly in time.
 In this regime, the droplet is not only influenced by the wave it created from its most recent bounce, but also by the waves it created in the distant past, giving rise to \emph{memory} in the system.

-Typically, in this high-memory regime, the droplet has been shown to mimic several peculiar features that were previously thought to be exclusive to the quantum realm.
-These include orbital quantisation in rotating frames \citep{Fort17515,harris_bush_2014,Oza2014} and harmonic potentials \citep{Perrard2014b,Perrard2014a,labousse2016}, Zeeman splitting in rotating frames \citep{Zeeman,spinstates2018}, wavelike statistical behavior in confined geometries \citep{PhysRevE.88.011001,Giletconfined2016,Saenz2017,Cristea,durey_milewski_wang_2020} as well as in an open system \citep{Friedal} and tunneling across submerged barriers \citep{Eddi2009,tunnelingnachbin,tunneling2020}.
-They have also been predicted to show anomalous two-droplet correlations \citep{ValaniHOM,correlationnachbin}.
+In the high-memory regime, walkers have been shown to mimic several peculiar features that were previously thought to be exclusive to the quantum realm.
+These include orbital quantization in rotating frames \citep{Fort17515,harris_bush_2014,Oza2014} and harmonic potentials \citep{Perrard2014b,Perrard2014a,labousse2016}, Zeeman splitting in rotating frames \citep{Zeeman,spinstates2018}, wavelike statistical behavior in confined geometries \citep{PhysRevE.88.011001,Giletconfined2016,Saenz2017,Cristea,durey_milewski_wang_2020} as well as in an open system \citep{Friedal} and tunneling across submerged barriers \citep{Eddi2009,tunnelingnachbin,tunneling2020}.
+Walkers have also been predicted to show anomalous two-droplet correlations \citep{ValaniHOM,correlationnachbin}.
 Recently, efforts have also been made to develop a hydrodynamic quantum field theory for the walking-droplet system~\citep{Dagan2020hqft,Durey2020hqft}.
-A detailed review of hydrodynamic quantum analogs of walking droplets has been provided by \citet{Bush2015} and \citet{Bush2020review}.
+Detailed reviews of hydrodynamic quantum analogs of walking droplets have been provided by \citet{Bush2015} and \citet{Bush_2020}.